Openhab-Nodes/website/content/en/userguide/getting_started.md

 {{< img src="/img/raspberry-pi-3-case-enclosure.jpg" title="Standalone"  maxwidth="300px" height="220px">}}

-openHAB X comes as a [standalone](#standalone) SD-Card Image for the Raspberry PI Hardware Bundle.
+OHX comes as a [standalone](#standalone) SD-Card Image for the Raspberry PI Hardware Bundle.

-This is the easiest and most secure way to get a copy of openHAB X running.
+This is the easiest and most secure way to get a copy of OHX running.

 <split>